Raj6939/verifier-app/README.md

 ## Game Play

 1.  login with Metammask wallet on game 1
-2. Play the game annd collect 100 score credential on completion of stage 1.
+2. Play the game and collect 100 score credential on completion of level 1.
 3.  login to game 2 using the same Metamask wallet
-4. You can either play the stage1 or click on collect credential from game1 that will help you jump stage1 to stage2 directly
+4. You can either play the level 1 or click on Import Game-1 credential button that will help you jump level 1 to level 2 directly